Neotys-Labs/Tricentis-Tosca/README.md

 ## How to convert a Tricentis Tosca SAP script to a NeoLoad SAP User Path or update an existing SAP User Path.

-In Tricentis Tosca, right click on an execution of a SAP Test Case and then **NeoLoad Add-on > Transfer to NeoLoad**
+In Tricentis Tosca, right click on an execution of an SAP Test Case and then **NeoLoad Add-on > Transfer to NeoLoad**

 <p align="center"><img src="/screenshots/transfertoneoload.png" alt="transfer" /></p>